swank-rats/docs/in/install/install.md

 ### WIFI (TP-Link TL-WN725N)

-This tutorial is inspired by: [http://brilliantlyeasy.com/ubuntu-linux-tl-wn725n-tp-link-version-2-wifi-driver-install/](http://brilliantlyeasy.com/ubuntu-linux-tl-wn725n-tp-link-version-2-wifi-driver-install/)
+This tutorial is inspired by [this tutorial](http://brilliantlyeasy.com/ubuntu-linux-tl-wn725n-tp-link-version-2-wifi-driver-install/)

 Important: Run in __root__